Lokathor/rusty-xinput/README.md

-# rusty-gamepads
+# rusty-xinput

-A library that lets you use all sorts of gamepads.
+Dynamically loads an xinput dll and lets you safely call the functions.

 Supports `no_std`.

-Currently implemented:

-* Windows
-  * XInput - Dynamic loading, GetState, SetState

-Hopefully there will be more soon!

 # Requires Nightly because it uses const_fn